etenorio1996/chanllengue/README.md

 # Basic API 🔥
 ## SECTION
 1. Description
+   Simple Flask App that capture a csv file with a request and insert the data into a sqlite database.
+   Calculate a few requirements and populate 2 tables

 2. 🗂️Folder Structure
     - 📁 templates
         - index.html
+        - view_data.html
+        - view_data1.html
     - 📁 uploads
     - 🐍 app.py
+    - README.md

 3. 📚 Requirements